 - Sentences show frequent or repeated use of a restricted range of modelled (learned) structures. - Sentences are simple or compound (for example, linked with "and"). - There may be a range of different errors, some attributable to the learner's age and some to their proficiency in English.
-These errors may include a lack of agreement of subject and verb ("6 people is"), incorrect word endings ("car is fast than"), omitted or overused articles ("the pakn save"), incorrect verb forms ("was find"), or overgeneralised use of a grammar rule. - Learners are beginning to develop the standard sentence structures of English and show some knowledge of standard English word order. - Learners use some incorrect structures. - Because learners don't yet use linking words or phrases, sentences are unlikely to flow well.
+These errors may include a lack of agreement of subject and verb ("it have"), incorrect word endings ("a danger sport"), omitted or overused articles ("A bikes"), incorrect verb forms ("I'am come"), or overgeneralised use of a grammar rule ("striked"). - Learners are beginning to develop the standard sentence structures of English and show some knowledge of standard English word order. - Learners use some incorrect structures. - Because learners don't yet use linking words or phrases, sentences are unlikely to flow well.